jbhannah/jbhannah.net-jekyll/portfolio.md

 title: Portfolio
 ---

-Most designers have mostly a graphical portfolio; mine also includes code and scripts, links to blog posts and GitHub in addition to screenshots.
-Design, programming, and systems administration have all been of roughly equal importance to my development experience, both professionally and as a hobbyist, and being well-rounded influences my approach to each of the three aspects of development.
+Screenshots and snippets of code and scripts from my work and pet projects as a designer, developer, and sysadmin.

 ## jbhannah.net (2007-)